 But if you can swing it, give yourself some time to pick up a passport and complete the whole trail!
-You can book a tour with Louisville-based Mint Julep Tours who will take care of the planning (and most importantly, the driving) for you.
+We recommend booking a tour – they will take care of the planning (and most importantly, the driving) for you.

 - Spend a day at the beach at Deam Lake

 Deam Lake is the best and closest beach to Louisville, and makes a fantastic (and quick) summer day trip.
 The water is warm and perfect for swimming, and the lake is sandy and wonderful.
 Pack a picnic lunch and a swimsuit and plan to spend the day!

 Located a scenic 30 minutes from downtown Louisville, Deam Lake State Recreation Area is located in Carr Township, Indiana.
 In the cooler months, this area is also a wonderful place to go hiking.

 - Rent a boat and enjoy a day on the water at Taylorsville Lake and Green River Lake State Park